resoltico/FTLLexEngine/docs/DOC_01_Core.md

 ---
 afad: "3.1"
-version: "0.41.0"
+version: "0.42.0"
 domain: CORE
 updated: "2025-12-29"
 route:
-  keywords: [FluentBundle, FluentLocalization, add_resource, format_pattern, format_value, has_message, has_attribute, validate_resource, introspect_message, thread_safe]
+  keywords: [FluentBundle, FluentLocalization, add_resource, format_pattern, format_value, has_message, has_attribute, validate_resource, introspect_message, introspect_term]
-  questions: ["how to format message?", "how to add translations?", "how to validate ftl?", "how to check message exists?", "how to make bundle thread safe?"]
+  questions: ["how to format message?", "how to add translations?", "how to validate ftl?", "how to check message exists?", "is bundle thread safe?"]
 ---

 # Core API Reference